praveen-raj-m/LiveForecastAndAnalytics/README.md

 Surprisingly, even the combined forces of the Dakotas found themselves at the bottom of the sales ladder in the central and south regions.
 But wait, there's more to the tale...

-Every dataset harbors millions of untold stories, waiting to be unraveled and interpreted.
-I leveraged tableau dashboards to unfold my narrative within the sales dataset, offering strategic insights and revealing nuanced patterns.

 When it comes to sales, there are some crucial questions.

 1. What strategies drive the highest revenue?